ad-si/Rust-Flashcards/cards.md

 . . .

-We can move the use within the customer module too, or reference the shortcut in the parent module with `super::hosting` within the child customer module.
+We can move the `use` within the customer module, or reference the shortcut in the parent module with `super::hosting` within the child customer module.

 ---